 |Novolog Mix 70%||Aspart protamine 70% and Aspart 30%|

 |Humulin 70/30||70% NPH and 30% Regular|

 |Humulin 50/50||50% NPH and|

 |1–2 hours||12–24 hours|

 Short-Acting Insulin in the Treatment of Type 1 Diabetes

-Short-acting insulin, such as Humalog (lispro), Novolog (aspart), Apridia (glulisine), or Regular insulin, is used before each meal to provide premeal boluses of insulin.
+Short-acting insulin, such as Humalog (lispro), Novolog (aspart), Apridia (glulisine), or Regular insulin, is for use before each meal.

-I prefer to prescribe Humalog (lispro), Novolog (aspart), or Apridia (glulisine) over Regular insulin because these newer types of insulin have a very rapid onset of action.
+I prefer to prescribe Humalog (lispro), Novolog (aspart), or Apridia (glulisine) over Regular insulin.
+Why?
+Because these newer types of insulin have a very rapid onset of action.
 A patient can take the injection of lispro, aspart, or glulisine just before eating their meal.
-However, with Regular insulin, you need to wait for about thirty to sixty minutes after the insulin shot before eating your meal.
-Sometimes, patients take their Regular insulin shot and then forget to eat or wait for a long time in a restaurant for their food.
-This places them at a high risk for low blood sugar (also known as hypoglycemia or insulin reaction).

-Humalog (lispro), Novolog (aspart), and Apridia (glulisine) have another advantage in that they are out of your system in about four to five hours as compared to Regular insulin, which hangs around in the body for about eight hours.
-The shorter duration of action of lispro, aspart, and glulisine reduces the risk of low blood sugar before the next meal as compared to regular insulin.
+Humalog (lispro), Novolog (aspart), and Apridia (glulisine) have another advantage.
+They are out of your system in about four to five hours as compared to Regular insulin, which hangs around or about eight hours.
+The shorter duration of action of lispro, aspart, and glulisine reduces the risk of low blood sugar as compared to regular insulin.

 How to give Insulin